-Dr. Paul G. Klein is a foot, ankle and lower limb podiatric physician specialist.
-For over 30 years Dr. Klein has adhered to the following principle, “Seek out and offer the highest level of accepted medical care, do what is best for the patient and treat patients as if they are family members.”
+Dr. Paul G. Klein is a foot, ankle and lower limb podiatric physician.
+For over 40 years Dr. Klein has adhered to the following principle, “seek out and offer the highest level of accepted medical care, do what is best for the patient and treat patients as if they are family members.”

 Recognizing that education doesn’t stop with graduation or a degree, Dr. Klein has pursued advanced training in various sub-specialities to ensure the continuation of his philosophy of obtaining the latest medically accepted treatments.

 Dr. Paul Klein earned a B.A. from Queens College CUNY in 1977 and a D.P.M from The New York College of Podiatric Medicine in 1981, both with honors.
 Dr. Klein then completed a Residency in Medicine and Surgery at Jewish Memorial Hospital in New York City from 1981-1982.
 Dr. Klein’s post graduate training in foot and ankle surgery was continued in Atlanta, Georgia with renowned surgeon, Dr. Stanley Kalish.
 Following his post graduate training in Atlanta, Georgia, he completed a Peripheral Nerve Fellowship with Dr. Dellon at John’s Hopkins School of Medicine and a Microsurgery Fellowship at The Curtis National Hand Center in Baltimore.